zxshah/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

   ~ that can be found in the LICENSE file.
   -->

-# Single Data Center using L3LS
+# Single Data Center - L3LS

 ## Introduction